 - It should not resemble the icon and should not be a screenshot;

 - Don’t place important details in the lower left corner: this is where your app’s icon is added to the promotional image when the in-app purchase is displayed in search results.

 - Try not to be generic.
 Lint the display name to your app, but keep it easy-to-understand;

 - Auto-renewable subscriptions should have the duration specified.

 - Outline the benefits of the offering, be concise and descriptive.

 Find the in-depth guideline on the Google Play product page elements here.

-The SplitMetrics platform helps app marketers optimize their App Store product page elements.
+SplitMetrics Optimize helps app marketers make the most of their App Store product page elements.
 Run A/B tests to arrive at the variation that will help you reach your ASO KPIs.